|Released Palestinian terrorist with rifle: exactly |

 And we, the parents of murdered Jewish children, will weep alone for our second loss.

 Frimet Roth is a freelance writer in Jerusalem.
 Her daughter Malki was murdered at the age of 15 in the Sbarro restaurant bombing (2001).
-She and her husband founded the Malki Foundation [www.kerenmalki.org] which provides concrete support for Israeli families of all faiths who care at home for a special-needs child.About the picture above: Fatma Az-Ziq is one of 19 convicted Palestinian terrorists released by Israel in October 2009.
+She and her husband founded the Malki Foundation [www.kerenmalki.org] which provides concrete support for Israeli families of all faiths who care at home for a special-needs child.About the picture at the top of the post: Fatima Al-Ziq is one of 19 convicted Palestinian terrorists released by Israel in October 2009.
 The releases were part of a deal in which Israel received a video of Gilad Shalit from Hamas.
 Ziq's propaganda value to Hamas is exemplified by the AP photo (above) published throughout the world after her release.
 Sitting in her Gaza City home on 2nd October 2009, she holds a rifle that her handlers say she hopes to use in future acts of terror against Israelis.
 Imprisonment was a mere hiatus, and a brief one at that, in a life dedicated to terrorist acts against Israelis: that's the Hamas message, and like virtually everything they say, it ought to be taken seriously - though too often it is not.